albatror/adkv/README.md

  - Install memflow with the famous curl --proto '=https' --tlsv1.2 -sSf https://sh.memflow.io/ | sh (dont forget to add your USER)
  - execute : sudo modprobe memflow (at every start of the host - can be added with cron ..)
  - Compile with the build.sh to see if any errors.
- - When build is ok without errors, start Overlay (obfuscated) then Client (obfuscated)
+ - When build is ok without errors, start Overlay (obfuscated by yourself before using direct code not included or VMP/Themida..) then Client (obfuscated by yourself before using direct code not included or VMP/Themida..)

  - Take the offset in the console and copy it then close Client and Overlay by pressing F4
  - Open apex_dma.cpp with editor then find uint64_t add_off = 0X0000000; at the end and replace with the offset from Client console : uint64_t add_off = YOUR_OFFSET; (You have to do that the first time after install only)